Neuron-Chan/SOFE_Winter_2024-Notes/Intro to Artificial Intelligence/Lec_AI_1-4.md

   <summary style="font-size: 30px; font-weight: 500; cursor: pointer;">Lecture 1 | Chapter 1: Artificial Intelligence</summary>

 # What is AI?
-AI operates in its own "universe",
+AI operates in its own "universe", systems that attempt to replicate human intelligence at a limited scale and scope.

 # Why is project management important?